IntelLabs/flrc/doc/building-ghc.md

 this:

 ```
 ./<executable> @PPiler maxHeap 1024 --
 ```

-The default settings for these benchmarks usually requires bigger memory, and hence we use the `@PPiler` runtime options.
+The default settings for these benchmarks usually requires bigger memory, and hence we use the `@PPiler` runtime options, and sometimes increasing the memory beyond 1024M also helps.

-The benchmarks should also compile and install with regular GHC, although they were only tested with GHC 7.6 and older version of Repa.
+All benchmarks should also compile and install just fine with a regular GHC, although they were only tested with GHC 7.6 and older version of Repa.

 ## For Nix Users